jayden-chan/extra-utils/README.md

 GNU coreutils.
 They follow the same UNIX philosophy.

 A lot of the tools here already exist in other languages/packages.
-The purpose of this project project is more for fun/learning than it is for actual innovation/utility.
+The purpose of this project is more for fun/learning than it is for actual innovation/utility.

 ## Installation
 ```